mech/Languages/Clean Code/TDD.md

 If testing one object drags a bunch of others into the mix, the code has too many dependencies.

+Testing, done well, speeds development and lowers costs.
+It's also true that flawed tests slow you down and cost you money.

+## Fear of Tests

+The way to deal with errors is by building curiosity, not fear.
+"Why is this thing breaking?" rather than "How can I make this problem go away!".

+## Green Bar Patterns

+1. Fake it ('til you make it)
+2. Obvious implementation
+3. Triangulate

+Developing the habit of writing just enough code to pass the tests forces you to write better tests.

 ## Incoming and Outgoing Messages

 The incoming messages make up the public interface of the receiving object.